The question of WordPress vs Joomla vs Drupal has been the focus of many online discussions.

 Aside from that, there are plenty of extensions for task management and workflow improvements as well as plugins to control access levels for other users.

 Drupal also offers collaboration tools.
-It doesn’t have predefined user roles, however, it allows you to make your own and control permissions for each user individually.
+Even though the platform doesn’t have predefined user roles, it allows you to make your own and control permissions for each user individually.
 While its main focus is not blogging, there is still a revision tool to work on content together with other authors.

 Types of Websites You Can Build

 As should be apparent by now, all of the systems discussed in this CMS comparison share features and capabilities.
-This is to be expected as, in the end, they have the same goal: letting people create and manage websites.
-However, each of them also have areas where they shine and types of websites they are especially suited for.
+This is to be expected as they have the same goal after all: Letting people create and manage websites.
+Each of them has areas where they shine and types of websites they are especially suited for.

 Even though WordPress is now a fully-featured content management system capable of powering any kind of website, its roots are in blogging.
 For that reason, it does this part extremely well.

 E-commerce is another strength of WordPress.
-WooCommerce is not only the most popular WordPress e-commerce extension it also runs almost half of online shops on the web.
+Not only is WooCommerce the most popular WordPress e-commerce extension, but it also runs almost half of the online shops on the web.

 Joomla, on the other hand, is the CMS most capable of creating social networks.
 It has a lot of built-in functionality for membership sites, forums and other ways to enable user-generated content.
 There are also extensions to further increase its capabilities in this area.

-Joomla also excels in the area of e-commerce with many extensions and templates for this purpose.
+Joomla also excels in the area of e-commerce with many extensions and templates for the purpose.

 As mentioned, Drupal is the most scalable CMS of the three.
-For that reason, it’s best to build large, custom, enterprise-level websites.
-However, it can also power community platforms with multiple users, online stores, social networks and publishing sites.
+For that reason, it’s the best to build large, custom, enterprise-level websites.
+It can also power community platforms with multiple users, online stores, social networks and publishing sites.